Skip to Content

 Economic Safety Net

 We want to make sure there is easier access to safety-net income supports.
 According to the Center for American Progress, a strong safety net reduces poverty, increases economic mobility, and strengthens our national economy.
 Furthermore, studies show that many safety-net programs offer an excellent return on investment to taxpayers.
 We will help expand and strengthen the safety net to support low-income Californians in both maintaining their financial stability and in building their economic progress.
+We also support the economic justice ecosystem of organizations in California working to improve wages, benefits, and employment practices.

 More Information